9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 ```

 Notice that the error is reported where we *use* the `upcaseFirst`
 function.
-If we\'re erroneously convinced that our definition and type
+If we're erroneously convinced that our definition and type
 for `upcaseFirst` are correct, we may end up staring at the wrong piece
 of code for quite a while, until enlightenment strikes.

 Every time we write a type signature, we remove a degree of freedom from
 the type inference engine.
 This reduces the likelihood of divergence
-between our understanding of our code and the compiler\'s.
+between our understanding of our code and the compiler's.
 Type
 declarations also act as shorthand for ourselves as readers of our own
 code, making it easier for us to develop a sense of what must be going
 on.

 This is not to say that we need to pepper every tiny fragment of code
 with a type declaration.
 It is, however, usually good form to add a
 signature to every top-level definition in our code.
-It\'s best to start
+It's best to start
 out fairly aggressive with explicit type signatures, and slowly ease
 back as your mental model of how type checking works becomes more
 accurate.